KabuCreative/cv-benchtops/benchtops.md

   <div class="col-2-3">
     <h3>Essa Stone</h3>

-    <p>Essastone is a leading engineered stone manufactured by lamanex and backed by a 15 year limited warranty.</p>
+    <p>Essastone is a leading engineered stone manufactured by Lamanex and backed by a 15 year limited warranty.</p>

     <table>
         <tr>